Credit: © firstname.lastname@example.org 2016

 Although the mentorship will be based in London, this is a UK-wide programme.
 There is some bursary support available to offset travel costs for participants living outside of Greater London.

-You will be assigned a mentor who is a senior figure in the film industry working in production or sales and distribution.
-You will have at least four formal meetings with your mentor and will be given support on how to get the most out of the experience.
-Rather than being a project development scheme, the programme strengthens professional networks and offers a space for discussion and better understanding of opportunities and challenges for LGBT filmmakers in the UK and in the global marketplace.
+You will be assigned a mentor who is a senior figure in the film industry working in production, or sales and distribution.
+You will have at least four formal meetings with your mentor, and will be given support on how to get the most out of the experience.
+Rather than being a project development scheme, the programme strengthens professional networks and offers a space for discussion and better understanding of opportunities and challenges for LGBTQ+ filmmakers in the UK and in the global marketplace.

-Three additional meetings will be facilitated throughout 2017.
-Other meetings may also occur at the discretion of the mentor/mentee.
-At the end of 2017 all mentees and mentors will have an exit interview, which will inform an article on the current global landscape for LGBT filmmaking.
+Selected filmmakers will be then paired with a mentor and meetings will be facilitated throughout 2018.
+Further meetings may also occur at the discretion of mentor/mentee.
+At the end of 2018 all mentees and mentors will have an exit interview, which will inform an article on the current global landscape for LGBTQ+ filmmaking.
 The article will be published on the BFI website.

 How to apply

-- discuss what you see as the three major challenges for LGBT films and filmmakers (you may deliver this as written text or a to-camera address).
+- Discuss what you see as the three major challenges for LGBTQ+ films and filmmakers (you may deliver this as written text or a to-camera address).

 Meet last year’s mentees

-Find out more about last year’s filmmaker mentees.
+Find out a bit more about last year’s filmmaker mentees.
 Last year’s mentee-mentor partnerships were as follows:

-- Dionne Edwards → Desiree Akhavan (critically acclaimed writer-director, Appropriate Behaviour)
+Georgia Oakley — Desiree Akhavan (critically acclaimed writer-director, Appropriate Behaviour)